hegworks/tanim/docs/tanim-wiki.md

                     ComponentData& cdata);
 ```

 Opens the Tanim editor window.
-Only one timeline can be open at a time.
+Only one timeline can be open at a time; opening a new one closes the previous.
+Store any necessary data in `cdata.m_user_data` before calling.

 #### tanim::CloseEditor